Kudumbam Oru Kadambam: Release and reception

 Kudumbam Oru Kadambam was released on 5 December 1981.
 The film was a commercial success, running for over 100 days in theatres.
-Nalini Sastry of Kalki wrote Visu has made S. P. Muthuraman jobless, more than half of the film is shot on the set, it creates a illusion of drama, sound recording looks like heard from well, the camera is not too difficult, only the drama lends a hand and concluded all that remains is the feeling of watching a good comedy cum serious family drama.
-Saavi praised the acting of Visu, Kamesh and Suhasini but panned the acting of Sekhar and music and concluded praising Muthuraman for directing a stage play into an exciting film.
+Nalini Sastry of Kalki wrote Visu has made S. P. Muthuraman jobless, more than half of the film is shot on the set, it creates an illusion of drama, sound recording looks like heard from well, the camera is not too difficult, only the drama lends a hand and concluded all that remains is the feeling of watching a good comedy cum serious family drama.
+Saavi praised the acting of Visu, Kamala and Suhasini but panned the acting of Sekhar and music and concluded praising Muthuraman for directing a stage play into an exciting film.
 According to Kamala, the film, along with Alaigal Oivathillai (1981), was responsible for her being typecast in elderly or middle-aged roles.

 Remakes

 The film was remade in Kannada as Ananda Sagara (1983), in Telugu as Manishiko Charithra (1984), in Malayalam as Oru Sandesam Koodi (1985) and in Hindi as Aaj Ka Daur (1985).